 Education is one of the most powerful means for change and growth in the modern world.
 If you are interested in the psychology, politics or social and cultural contexts of education and learning, you can study it on the Education tripos at St John's College.

 Teaching of Education at St John's

-The Director of Studies for Education at St John’s is Dr Morag Morrison Helme.
+The Director of Studies and Fellow for Education at St John’s is Dr Morag Morrison-Helme.
 She will oversee your progress through the Education Tripos and arrange your supervisions.
-Morag has taught Drama and Applied Theatre across a range of settings in Australia, the UK and Sweden.
-Morag now supervises and lectures on undergraduate, graduate and postgraduate courses in Drama, Creativity and Arts Education and co-ordinates the MPhil in Arts, Culture and Education.
-Morag's research involves Applied Theatre and Arts Education pedagogy in schools, Nursing and Health Care education.
+Dr Morrison-Helme supervises and lectures on undergraduate, graduate and postgraduate courses in Drama, Creativity and Arts Education and co-ordinates the MPhil in Arts, Culture and Education.
+Her research involves Applied Theatre and Arts Education pedagogy in schools, Nursing and Health Care education.

-Depending on which track you follow, your teaching and supervisions will be undertaken by a wide-range of world learning researchers of international standing in the field of Education, Sociology, Psychology, History and Philosophy.
-The undergraduate degree in Education at Cambridge is ranked as the best Education course in the country.
-The Education Tripos will suit any student who is interested in a flexible course that enables the study of more than one discipline.
-Education students typically have a broad social sciences base, but those who have a sciences background and are interested in teaching their subject will also enjoy the course.
-The Tripos offers the opportunity to continue onto the Post-Graduate Certificate in Education, ranked as the best teacher training course in the country (by Ofsted).
+Your teaching and supervisions will be undertaken by a wide-range of world learning researchers of international standing in the field of Education, Sociology, Psychology, History and Philosophy.
+The Education tripos will suit any student who is interested in a flexible course that enables the study of more than one discipline.
+The Tripos offers the opportunity to continue onto the Post-Graduate Certificate in Education, ranked as the best teacher training course in the country (The Good Teacher Training Guide 2017).

-St John’s is a good choice if you wish to study Education.
-The College has an excellent library and good student computing facilities.
+St John’s is an excellent choice if you wish to study Education.
+The College has a brilliant library and good student computing facilities.
 Apart from Scholarships and Prizes awarded for academic distinction, special book grants and funds for travel and courses and conferences are also available.
 These combine to make St John’s an excellent setting for undergraduate studies in Education.
-The College also has a number of post-graduate students pursuing PhDs in Education, and usually has 5 – 6 PGCE students a year who are training to be teachers.
+The College also has a number of post-graduate students pursuing PhDs in Education, and usually has several PGCE students a year who are training to be teachers.

-Generally applicants are welcomed with any combination of A-levels (excluding General Studies and Critical Thinking).
+Desirable Subjects: Generally applicants are welcomed with any combination of A Levels/IB or equivalent (excluding General Studies and Critical Thinking).
 It is useful (but not essential) for applicants to have additional AS and A-levels in one or more of the social sciences, e.g. Sociology, Psychology and History.
-For further information on subject choice, please see here.
-Please contact the College's admissions office should you require more information on appropriate subject requirements.

-We aim to take 3/4 students a year to study Education at St. John’s.
-Those who are invited to attend for interview will have two interviews: a general interview with the Tutor for the subject, and a second subject interview with the Director of Studies in Education and a subject specialist in the route you wish to take.
+Those who are invited to attend for interview will have one interview lasting around 35 minutes with the Director of Studies and a subject specialist in the route you wish to take.
 The aim of the subject interview is to find out about your motivation, intellectual curiosity, and aptitude for the subject.
-We conduct our interviews in a friendly and informal manner, and you should not feel too daunted by the prospect of them.
+We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.